 Tips for nutritional management of diabetes:

 GDM is diagnosed when a woman without diabetes, develops high blood glucose levels during pregnancy, usually during the second or third trimester.11,12 If blood glucose remains uncontrolled, then GDM may ultimately lead to type 2 diabetes.13

-GDM can be managed by glucose monitoring, physical activity, and diet.14 A diet with high fiber and low GI is effective in improving and controlling blood glucose levels in GDM.13
+GDM can be managed by physical activity, and diet.14 A diet with high fiber and low GI is effective in improving and controlling blood glucose levels in GDM.13

 How can a nutritional supplement help?

 When a person is suffering from diabetes, the doctor may advice having smaller and more frequent meals for better glucose control.
 With a busy and hectic lifestyle, at office or sometimes even at home, there might not be enough time to prepare and eat a healthy snack.
-But if the snack is in the form of a drink that can be prepared and consumed anytime, it can help avoid unhealthy food, and fight the hunger pangs and plummeting glucose levels.
+But if the snack is in the form of powder that can be readily prepared in water/milk and consumed anytime, it can help avoid unhealthy food, and fight the hunger pangs and plummeting glucose levels.